ada-url/ada_analysis/README.md

 The big_url_set is our default (github//ada-url/url-dataset/out.txt).

 We process each URL 30 times, but not in sequence.
+We record the time needed to generate the normalized URL (href).

 The benchmark done using `model_bench`.
 It only works under Linux because only under Linux can we get the fine grained precision we need to benchmark individual URL.